OHA Summer Basketball Camps 2021

 Q: Who are the coaches and camp instructors?

-A: OHA Head Coach Steve Smith runs Sessions 1 & 2, aided by his assistant coaches and strength coach.
-Various former players and coaches return to help instruct and supervise for all sessions.
-Please Note: Session 3 is run by the OHA assistant coaches and strength coach.
-Coach Smith leads one lecture during Session 3.
+A: OHA Head Coach Steve Smith runs both sessions, aided by his assistant coaches and strength coach.
+Various present or former players and former coaches return to help instruct and supervise.

 Q: What is taught during camp?